AlaaAbuHantash/Network-Programming-MiniProjects/README.md

 you can see that your ID will apear in the log.out file in the field that is called (Data entered(ID)).

 # MiniProject4
 A UDP-based client-server ping application using socket API.
+Our program don't have any consideration required to compile and run, in server code: just you need to use "MiniProject4-server.c " to compile it and " ./a.out  PORT# RATIO " to run it and, in client code: just you need to use "MiniProject4-client.c " to compile it and " ./a.out  IP# PORT# #OF PACKETS " to run it .

 # MiniProject5
 An Web proxy works as follows: